Political parties celebrate R-Day in Telangana | Politics

 Political parties celebrate R-Day in Telangana

 Telangana Chief Minister A Revanth Reddy on Friday unfurled the national flag at his residence and offered floral tributes to Mahatma Gandhi and BR Ambedkar.
-BRS Working President K T Rama Rao unfurled the national flag as part of the Republic Day celebrations at the partys headquarters here.
+Deputy Chief Minister Bhatti Vikramarka, offered floral tributes to the portraits of Mahatma Gandhi, Ambedkar, Jawaharlal Nehru and Sardar Vallabhbhai Patel at Gandhi Bhavan, the state headquarters of the Congress party.

 - Country: